Huvepharma Arena

-Huvepharma Arena (Хювефарма Арена) is a multi-purpose stadium in Razgrad, Bulgaria.
-It is used for football matches and is the home ground of the local football club Ludogorets Razgrad.
+Huvepharma Arena (Хювефарма Арена) is a football stadium in Razgrad, Bulgaria.
+It is the home ground of the local football club Ludogorets Razgrad.
 The stadium has a seating capacity of 10,423 spectators.

 History

 The stadium was officially opened on 25 September 2011, with Bulgarian Prime Minister Boyko Borisov and Bulgarian Football Union president Borislav Mihaylov present at the ceremony.

 Starting from August 2014, Ludogorets began a project to reconstruct the stadium and expand its capacity to 12,500, in order to accommodate European tournament matches.

 The first stand to be reconstructed was officially unveiled on 15 May 2015, as Ludogorets clinched their fourth consecutive Bulgarian First League title in a 4–1 win against Lokomotiv Sofia.
 The sector carries a capacity of 2,038 people and was named after Romanian defender Cosmin Moți in recognition of his performance during the 2014–15 UEFA Champions League play-off round second leg against Steaua București, when he replaced the sent-off goalkeeper Vladislav Stoyanov to save two penalty kicks and score one himself, qualifying his team to the group stage for the first time in the club's history.

 On 12 August 2017, the club inaugurated the newly modernized east stand before a league match against Vereya Stara Zagora.
 The stand, which was built in just five months, added 3,500 seats to the stadium's capacity, bringing the total number up to 9,000 seats.
 This allowed Ludogorets Arena to host Champions League and Europa League group stage matches for the first time ever, starting from the 2017–18 season onwards.
 Club officials later announced that they will build a copy of the 'Moți' stand on the north end next, before proceeding with construction of the main one.

 On 28 September 2017, the stadium hosted its first ever European competition group stage game, as Ludogorets defeated 1899 Hoffenheim 2–1 in a Group C Europa League fixture, with 6,155 fans in attendance.

 On 11 July 2018, Ludogorets officially opened the newly renovated north stand before their Champions League first-round game against Crusaders FC.
 The sector added a further 2,208 seats to the stadium's capacity, raising it to 10,442.

 On 18 December 2019, it was announced that the stadium's name had been changed to Huvepharma Arena.